matthiasmullie/post-to-email/README.md

 Run the `matthiasmullie/post-to-email` Docker container in whatever [configuration](#configuration) makes sense.

-Below are detailed instructions to run this in a couple of different ways - pick whichever makes most sense for your usecase.
+Below are detailed instructions to run this in a couple of different ways - pick whichever makes most sense for your use-case:

 - [Deploy it on a PaaS](instructions/1-paas.md)
 - [Run it with Docker](instructions/1-docker.md)